shaileshiet31/shailesh_331829/README.md

 		h - Height difference, meters
 		R - Universal gas constant for air, 8.31432 N·m /(mol·K)
 		T - Air temperature

 humidity-->random humidity ranging between  5 to 98
-	   I have used humidity as random because relative humidity is calculate by formula rh=p0/P1 where p0 is pressure of atmoshphere where as p1 is dew point pressure which is more calculated by scientific measures (eg wet bulb measure test) Condition --> condition can be determine as sunny,rain  and snow on behalf pressure, temperature,humidity,alititude as all factors
+	   I have used humidity as random because relative humidity is calculate by formula rh=p0/P1  where p0 is pressure of atmoshphere where as p1 is dew point pressure which is more calculated  by scientific measures (eg wet bulb measure test).
+Condition --> condition can be determine as sunny,rain  and snow on behalf pressure, temperature,humidity,alititude as all factors
 	 *  snow->it is assumed that altitudes with higher values , less pressure and less temperature can cause of snow

 	 * rain->with high humidity,moderate range of altitudes and mild temperature

 	 * sunny-->else all conditions

 WeatherSimulationEngine.java  main method is entry point to simulation engine